 After registration, you can browse the available investment opportunities.

-Each one will state the target funding they’re looking for, the equity offered and their valuation.
+Each company looking for funding will state the target funding they’re looking for, the equity offered, and their valuation.
 The pitch details page contains details about the startup, their current progress (if they have a product or just an idea) and what are they planning to do with the money raised.
-Upon request, you can view their pitch deck, maybe some financial forecasts and business plan.
+Upon request, you can view their pitch deck, maybe some financial forecasts, and business plan.

 Your investment will be locked until the startup finds an exit opportunity.
 Typical plans for exit are around 3 to 5 years.
 This could come in the form of an IPO, or the startup is sold to a larger company.
 Or the startup owners might want to buy back some equity from their investors.

-Crowdcube recently introduced a 1.5% fee of the amount you invest in a pitch.
-They did this in a bit of a shady manner, just by updating their help page.
+Crowdcube takes a 1.5% fee of the amount you invest in a pitch, with a minimum of 0.5 GBP.

 Crowdcube offers an easy way for everyday investors to access the world of investing in startups.
 The limits for investing are really low at just 10 GBP.

 The platform is easy to use, and they also have a mobile app.
 I’m mostly using the mobile app during lunch break to browse through the pitches.
 If there’s something that catches my eye, I’ll get later o it and do a bit more thorough research on my laptop.

 After 3 years of using both Seedrs and Crowdcube, I like them both, although Seedrs has some extra features that are helpful: